 To begin your preparation, you must select the shoes and socks you will wear.
 The appropriate shoes should be lightweight but, at the same time, they have to provide proper support.
-The socks should be similar to those you wore in previous races.
+The socks should be similar to those you wear in previous races.

 If you are planning to wear other training shoes, which are not your regular ones, then you should wear them on at least one 10-mile run at marathon pace.
 By doing this, you will check if they hurt your feet or develop blisters, so you will have time to choose another pair.

-Speed up to Check your Effort
+Speed up to Check you Effort

 This test will show your effort as you become tired.
 Try doing this once a week within the four weeks before the 26.2 marathons.